Elizabeth Moon: Early life

 Moon was born Susan Elizabeth Norris and grew up in McAllen, Texas.
 She started writing when she was a child and first tried a book, which was about her dog, at age six.
 She was inspired to write creatively, and says that she began writing science fiction in her teens, considering it a sideline.

 She earned a Bachelor's degree in History from Rice University in Houston, Texas in 1968 and later earned a second B.A. in Biology.
 In 1968, she joined the United States Marine Corps as a computer specialist, attaining the rank of 1st Lieutenant while on active duty.
 She married Richard Sloan Moon in 1969 and they have a son, Michael, born in 1983.

 Writing career

 Moon began writing professionally in her mid-thirties and had a newspaper column in a county weekly newspaper.
 In 1986, she published her first science fiction in the monthly magazine Analog and the anthology series Sword and Sorceress.
 Her stories appeared regularly in Analog the next few years.
-Her first novel The Sheepfarmer's Daughter (1988) won the Compton Crook Award and inaugurated the Paksenarrion series.
+Her first novel Sheepfarmer's Daughter (1988) won the Compton Crook Award and inaugurated the Paksenarrion series.

 Most of her work has military science fiction themes, although biology, politics, and personal relationships also feature strongly.
 The Serrano Legacy is a space opera.
 Her Nebula-winning novel The Speed of Dark (2003) is a near-future story told from the viewpoint of an autistic data analyst, inspired by her own autistic son Michael.